Trump's Excellent Speech in Poland, on Poland, and About Poland

 Once Trump was elected, my glimmer of hope was that such awful statements would give way to shrewd advisers that would set him along a firmer policy path and more sensible statements toward our friends in Poland and the Baltic region — the very survivors of the Soviet communist onslaught whose liberation we sought.

-Well, that brings me to Trump’s speech in Warsaw.
+Well, that brings me to Trump’s speech in Warsaw last week.

 The Donald Trump in Warsaw in July 2017 was so much better than the Trump of July 2016.
 In fact, I must go further: Trump’s speech in Poland was outstanding.